Tai Odiase: Professional career

 After finishing his college career at UIC, Odiase joined Iberostar Tenerife of the Liga ACB until the end of the season.
 After going undrafted in the 2018 NBA draft, Odiase joined the Phoenix Suns in the NBA Summer League.
 Odiase joined Lavrio of the Greek Basket League thereafter.
 In December 2019, Odiase was acquired by the Greensboro Swarm of the NBA G League.
 On February 24, 2020, he finished with 14 points, six rebounds and a block against the Long Island Nets.
 Odiase averaged 4.8 points, 3.7 rebounds and 1.3 blocks per game.
-On July 22, he signed with BG Göttingen of the Basketball Bundesliga.